-Wearing suitable clothing and carrying a few extra items of equipment can make all the difference to how comfortable and safe you are when out detecting.
 To protect your body from sunburn, insect bites, cold and cuts and scratches, it is essential that you wear appropriate clothing and footwear.
 Ideally footwear should consist of quality leather elastic sided boots with no metal whatsoever in them.
-Steel cap toes will cause the coil to signal every step you take.
-However even non steel capped boots can give you a signal because most boot manufacturers use metal staples to attach the upper to the sole.
-Check with experienced members on the brands that are suitable for detecting.
+Steel-cap toes will cause the coil to signal every step you take.
+Even non-steel-capped boots can give you a signal if metal staples have been used to attach the upper to the sole.
+Check with experienced members on the brands suitable for detecting.
 Long pants are better than shorts.
-Dust gaiters over the boots and trouser cuffs will not only keep grass seeds and dirt out of your boots, it will help prevent the most painful and common of bites from insects - the bull-ant!
+Dust gaiters over the boots and trouser cuffs will keep grass seeds and dirt out of your boots, and will help prevent the most painful and common of bites from insects - the bull ant!